henrySi1va/my-room/Bedroom/Bedframe/README.md

 - Some unexpected joint solving failures, but I could work around them
 - Joint solving failures, but still worked 😕
 - Working with the assembly makes the fans run
+- Moving many components at once is very intense